ursatile/css4eng/304-using-css-grid.md

 {% example grid-named-areas.html elements="style" iframe_style="height: 600px;" %}

+## Dense Grids

+By default, a CSS grid always fills "forwards" --- items will be placed in the *next* available space, even if there's a blank space earlier in the grid which could accommodate them.
+To override this behaviour, set either the rows or columns to `auto-flow` and include the `dense` keyword:

+{% example dense-grid.html elements="style" iframe %}

+{% example dense-columns-grid.html elements="style" iframe %}

 ## Subgrid and Masonry Grids

 As well as specifying track sizes, the CSS `grid-template-row` and `grid-template-column` properties can take the value `subgrid`